Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 \subsection{Attack Identification}

 We say that the attack $a_i(k)$ is \textit{identified} if the system operator knows for certain that sensor~$i$ is compromised at time~$k$, i.e., $i\notin \mathsf{S}_k$.
-The attack identification allows us to automatically discard the measurements of the compromised sensors from the S3E algorithm.
+This attack identification allows us to automatically discard measurements from the compromised sensors in the S3E algorithm.
 We achieve attack identification through a measurement update~\eqref{eq:meas_update_i}, which involves a generalized intersection between the time update $\hat{\mathcal{X}}_{k|k-1}$ and the output measurement set $\mathcal{Y}_k^i$.